The Architecture of Agency Volume 5 Against Moral Extortion

 Death exposes the opportunity cost of bullshit.
 Every hour lost to petty resentment, fake obligation, political theater, useless guilt, or fear of disapproval is an hour taken from a budget that does not refill.
 The scandal is not that people fail to serve enough.
 The scandal is that so many people allow strangers, institutions, and inherited scripts to spend their lives for them.

 Service can be noble.
-It can also be servility with better branding.
-Sudden death is a lesson in agency triage: the clock is real, the budget is finite, and the central question is what you actually endorse.
+It can also collapse into servility.
+Sudden death is a lesson in agency triage: the clock is real, the budget is finite, and the central question is what you endorse.
 Serve others if that is yours.
 Do not let grief be used to smuggle someone else’s morality into the space where your own life belongs.

 One boundary of the zero-unchosen-duty ethic deserves flagging before we leave it.
 Duties arise from promises, contracts, and harms you cause — and some of the hardest cases live in the third clause.
 Creating a dependent agent, or acquiring power over one, is not morally inert: the parent’s duties to the child, the maker’s duties to the made, are real, and they are not extorted by need — they are incurred by authorship and control.
 How far such duties reduce to consequences of one’s own acts, and what the asymmetry of power adds beyond them, is taken up in the volume’s final statement of the position.
 What never follows, there or here, is Singer’s conclusion: a stranger’s need, unchosen and uncaused by you, still creates no claim.